OntoMetric: An Ontology-Driven LLM-Assisted Framework for Automated ESG Metric Knowledge Graph Generation: The OntoMetric Framework Design

-\textbf{Phase~1: Semantic Validation.} An LLM verifies whether each entity's label and description match its assigned ESGMKG type.
-Entities belonging to unknown types are rejected immediately to reduce API usage.
-Incorrect entities are removed along with dependent relationships.
+\textbf{Phase~1: Semantic Verification.} In Phase~1, an LLM verifies whether each extracted entity is semantically consistent with its assigned ESGMKG type based on its label, description, and domain properties.
+For example, candidate \emph{Metric} entities are checked to ensure that they correspond to measurable disclosure indicators, while \emph{Model} entities are verified to represent legitimate calculation or aggregation procedures.
+Entities belonging to unknown or implausible types are rejected immediately to reduce unnecessary API usage.
+Entities failing semantic verification are removed together with all dependent relationships, preventing semantically invalid objects from propagating into the final knowledge graph.